ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

 ## Content-Type Tags

-> **EXTREMELY IMPORTANT**: Content-Type tags are REQUIRED for all Turbo.uploadFile() calls to ensure proper viewing and accessibility.
+> **EXTREMELY IMPORTANT**: Content-Type tags are REQUIRED for all turbo.uploadFile() calls to ensure proper viewing and accessibility.
 Without a Content-Type tag, browsers cannot determine how to display the file, and it will only be downloadable as binary data.

 ### Common MIME Types:
 - Text files: `text/plain`, `text/html`, `text/css`, `text/javascript`